cepdnaclk/e19-co227-TecHub-help-desk-ticketing-system/docs/README.md

 # Please update this with your repository name and title
 repository-name: e19-co227-TecHub-help-desk-ticketing-system
-title: TecHub help desk-ticketing-system
+title: TecHub Help Desk Ticketing System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# TecHub help desk-ticketing-system
+# TecHub Help Desk Ticketing System

 ---